Optimal Targeting in Dynamic Systems: Introduction

 Shared capacity or state can be understood as a form of interference, where the treatment assigned to units arriving earlier may affect the outcomes of units arriving later.
-While there is a growing body of literature studies the estimation of treatment effects under interference within the Neyman–Rubin framework \citep{hudgens2008toward,tchetgen2012causal,manski2013identification,aronow2017estimating,basse2019randomization,li2020random,leung2022rate,farias2022markovian,savje2021average,zhan2024estimating,johari2024does}, including the recent works that study causal inference and experimentation under stochastic congestion \citep{li2023experimenting,boutilier2024randomized}, few studies have focused on optimal targeting under such conditions.
-Existing works in this area tend to address the challenge by determining a single treatment assignment rule for the entire population at once \citep{viviano2024policy,galeotti2020targeting,munro2021treatment,kitagawa2023individualized,kitagawa2023should,zhang2023individualized}, whereas the problem we consider involves sequential targeting, where decisions are made one at a time as units arrive in the system.
-The targeting threshold in our framework is conceptually related to the conditional average indirect effect studied in \cite{munro2021treatment}, which extends the average indirect effect studied in \cite{hu2022average} and \cite{li2020random}.
+While there is a growing body of literature that studies the estimation of treatment effects under interference within the Neyman–Rubin framework \citep{hudgens2008toward,tchetgen2012causal,manski2013identification,aronow2017estimating,basse2019randomization,savje2021average,li2022random,leung2022rate,farias2022markovian,zhan2024estimating,johari2024does}, including the recent works that study causal inference and experimentation under stochastic congestion \citep{li2023experimenting,boutilier2024randomized}, few studies have focused on optimal targeting under such conditions.
+Existing works in this area tend to address the challenge by determining a single targeting rule for the entire population at once \citep{galeotti2020targeting,ananth2020optimal,kitagawa2023individualized,kitagawa2023should,zhang2023individualized,viviano2024policy,munro2025treatment}, whereas the problem we consider involves sequential targeting, where decisions are made one at a time as units arrive in the system.
+The targeting threshold in our framework is conceptually related to the conditional average indirect effect studied in \cite{munro2025treatment}, which extends the average indirect effect studied in \cite{hu2022average} and \cite{li2022random}.
 However, unlike those works, our method does not require explicitly estimating this effect through augmented experiments with perturbations.
-Instead, we regard the threshold as a tuning parameter, which can be optimized using metrics derived from off-policy evaluation methods.